Response to Resistance

 The Memphis Police Department responds to over nine hundred thousand calls for service each year, nearly all of which are resolved without an officer ever engaging in the use of force.
 However, in order to protect life or property or to take a person into custody, there are times an officer must resort to force to overcome resistance to an officer’s command(s).
 These situations are referred to as Response to Resistance incidents, and officers are required to submit a report documenting the circumstances of each incident.
 Each report is reviewed by the Inspectional Services Bureau to ensure protocol was followed and to monitor whether additional training practices need to be implemented.

 What Does This Report Show?

 This report displays the number of Response to Resistance incidents that occur each year, the type of force deployed, the reasons why officers had to deploy force, and the demographics of the persons involved.
 The report also includes a separate page for data on firearm discharge incidents.
-The numbers include all investigations that were complete as of June 30, 2021.
 Moving forward, data will be updated quarterly.

 How Do We Compare to Other Agencies?